oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_migration_connection_actions_module.rst

 - Perform actions on a Connection resource in Oracle Cloud Infrastructure
 - For *action=change_compartment*, used to change the Database Connection compartment.
+- For *action=connection_diagnostics*, perform connection test for a database connection.

 ..
 Aliases